faboussard/faboussard/README.md

-👩‍💻 Fanny Boussard - Software Engineer - Supply Chain expert
+👩‍💻 Fanny Boussard - Software Engineer - Supply Chain expert - speaks English, French, Spanish, German and some Italian and Bosnian

 After 8 years working in the Supply Chain I decided to broad up my perspectives and learn some coding at School 42 in Lyon.